Stephanie Hooper Career Advice

 2.How did you secure your first Recruitment role?

-Whilst I was an operational manager, the then L&D manager for Madame Tussaud’s London, was going to be going on Maternity leave.
+Whilst I was an operational manager, the then Learning and Development manager for Madame Tussaud’s London, was going to be going on Maternity leave.
 I expressed an interest as by this time I had been through our inhouse ‘train the trainer’ programme and had been running and help build some training courses.
 I got the secondment for 10 months and then moved back into operations.
 However just as I moved back across, the then recruitment manager had moved to surrey and applied and was successful for the recruitment role in Thorpe park, leaving a recruitment manager vacancy.
 I applied alongside around 6 others from the group, and a few colleague referral external applicants and got the role.